MicrosoftDocs/PowerShell-Docs/reference/7.1/PSReadLine/About/about_PSReadLine.md

 ### ViEndOfGlob

-Moves the cursor to the end of the word, using only white space as delimiters.
+Moves the cursor to the end of the word, using only whitespace as delimiters.

 - Vi command mode: `<E>`

 ### ViEndOfPreviousGlob

-Moves to the end of the previous word, using only white space as a word delimiter.
+Moves to the end of the previous word, using only whitespace as a word delimiter.

 - Function is unbound.